disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 #### Operations

-Operations are essentially an optional Input, an optional Output, and a optional list of errors.
+Operations are essentially an optional Input, an optional Output, and an optional list of errors.
 Inputs, outputs and errors all have to be structure shapes.

 ```kotlin
 namespace foo